Rusty Gilpin » Paramedic FAQ

 When are applications due?

-The deadline to apply is July 31st.
+The deadline to apply is typically the second or third week of July.

 Is the program accredited?